 Anthony Ashley-Cooper, the 10th Earl of Shaftesbury, suffered with alcoholism.
 Since the war, when the house was requisitioned as a hospital, it had not received as much tender loving care that it required and became a heavy burden for the Earl, who made the choice to escape to France.
 By 2001 St Giles House was recorded on the Register of Buildings at Risk, indicating its neglect and decay.

 While in France, the Earl met his new wife.
-Unfortunately her intentions were not good which resulted in her instructing her brother to kill him.
+Unfortunately her intentions were not honourable which resulted in her instructing her brother to kill him.
 Sadly, they were successful with their mission, but she was caught, found guilty and to this day remains in prison.
-Antony had two sons, the eldest (Anthony Ashley-Cooper, 11th Earl of Shaftesbury) inherited the estate, while the youngest was enjoying a care free yet successful life with tattoos and music in New York.
+Antony had two sons, the eldest (Anthony Ashley-Cooper, 11th Earl of Shaftesbury) inherited the estate, while the youngest was enjoying a care free yet successful life, decorated with tattoos and playing with music in New York.
 But more tragedy was to strike.
 That same year, at the age of 27, the 11th Earl died from a heart attack, while staying with his brother.
 The inheritance consequently transferred to his younger brother, Nicholas Ashley-Cooper, 12th Earl of Shaftesbury, who returned to England to manage the estate.
 He embarked on an ambitious restoration of the House and park.
 His achievement was recognised in 2015, when St Giles won the Historic Houses Association and Sotheby’s Restoration Award for that year.

 Having lost his brother and father so quickly in succession, and so tragically, resulted in his whole life changing beyond recognition.
-So many others could have split and run, but instead, he turned to his family’s legacy, striving to restore what could have disappeared, to its former glory.
+So many others could have split and run, but instead, he turned to his family’s legacy, striving to restore what could have disappeared to its former glory.
 He stepped up to what was required of him, despite the circumstances, a passion and promise to be celebrated and inspired by.
 Now, St. Giles house offers weddings, accommodation and events.
-A real turnaround for what it was 20 years ago.
+A real turnaround for what position it was in 20 years ago.

 Cut across the last field to the farm and then over your one and only stile on the walk.
 Turn right at the road to return to the village green.